extemporelang/extemporelang.github.io/_docs/guides/analogue-synth.md

 {:.note-box}

-As you've probably figured out, it's not actually an _analogue_ synth, it's purely software---you can see (and modify) the source code for the whole thing in the `libs/core/instruments/analogue.xtm` file.
-But it's conceptually the same as an analogue modular synth, with multiple oscillators, filters, LFOS, etc.
-Furthermore, the oscillators are designed to faithfully replicate the oscillators of an analogue synth; the saw wave has messy "corners", there's slop in the oscillator frequency, and lots of other things like that.
+As you've probably figured out, it's not actually an _analogue_ synth, it's purely software, and purely digital---you can see (and modify) the source code for the whole thing in the `libs/core/instruments/analogue.xtm` file.
+But it's conceptually the same as an analogue modular synth, with multiple oscillators, filters, LFOS, etc. Furthermore, the oscillators are designed to faithfully replicate the oscillators of an analogue synth; the saw wave has messy "corners", there's slop in the oscillator frequency, and lots of other things like that.
 So that's why it's called `analogue`.

 Since you've already loaded the sharedsystem, you've already got three analogue synth instruments (`syn1`, `syn2` and `syn3`) connected and ready to play notes